 Besides merely teaching new skills, technical learning offers the employees an opportunity to gain certifications for you during their careers.
-Why insist on getting technical credentials for the employees instead of the traditional educational programmes?
+Why insist on getting technical credentials for the employees instead of the traditional educational programs?

-That your workers attended widely-recognized training programmes means that they have the expertise of newcomers to their profession and that they have the skills to beat your competition.
+That your workers attended widely-recognized training programs means that they have the expertise of newcomers to their profession and that they have the skills to beat your competition.
 Technical, oriented certifications have a depth of education that cannot be replicated by many other learning types.

 Some wrongly assume that, when you deliver credentials, it must be a generic education, intended to provide a wide variety of digital skills to everyone, some of which does not extend to your particular workplace.
 Instead, we will build a highly personalized career learning package for your workers to discuss the unique qualities they will require to succeed in the workplace.